January 8, 2025

 9. Charitable Contributions

-Beyond cash donations, you can also deduct the fair market value of non-cash contributions, such as clothing or household items.
-Additionally, you can deduct mileage and certain expenses incurred if you volunteer for a charitable organization.
+Beyond cash donations, you can deduct the fair market value of non-cash contributions like clothing or household items.
+If you volunteer for a charitable organization, you can also deduct mileage and certain out-of-pocket expenses.

 Source: IRS Publication 526, Charitable Contributions